Blaisorblade/pdbp.github.io/index.md

 ### **Our choice**

 `PDBP` goes for
- - a powerful, computation oriented, and (slightly less) elegant, result binding based, programming API for library developers, and
+ - A powerful, computation oriented, and (slightly less) elegant, result binding based, programming API for library developers.
- - a (slightly less) powerful, program oriented, and elegant, composition based, programming API for application developers.
+ - A (slightly less) powerful, program oriented, and elegant, composition based, programming API for application developers.

 #### **About functions and expressions (for those who are a bit impatient)**